 I have only encountered a few devices that are not happy with NiMHs.
 Likely because of the lower voltage of NiMH cells (1.2V) compared to typical disposables (1.5V).
 If you need to keep on using those devices, then you'll still need a few disposables.

 In the case of something like a smoke alarm, a suitable low-self-discharge battery (eg PP3/9V) may cost more than the alarm itself.
 But the battery may outlast the alarm!
 See my experiment of 2010-12-28 in the sidebar.

 Poor Life When Cold?

-2018-03-06: this winter we've had outside temperatures between about freezing and a few degrees above.
-I've been experiencing very short life from some NiMHs outside.
+2018-03-06: this winter we have had outside temperatures between about freezing and a few degrees above.
+I have been experiencing very short life from some NiMHs outside.
 A typical pair of 2000mA cells in '4o' my porch temperature sensor have been repeatedly going flat after a fortnight or so.

 Some of the NiMH cells sitting on my work desk have been quite badly abused.
 They have run down to very low voltages over a long time.
 But not all have.
 And different cells have been used in the '4o' unit this winter.

 Online literature suggests that NiMHs should not lose much of their oomph until tens of degrees below freezing.
 My lead-acid battery bank close by has probably done better even though temperatures have been very similar.

 It's possible that I have bad firmware in the 4o device.
 Eg that drains the battery too quickly anyway.
 Or somehow faster at low temperatures, though that's unlikely.